 3. Get Enough Sleep

 Deep sleep stimulates and energizes the immune system, while sleep deprivation has the opposite effect.
-According to authors of a sleep study published in 2001 in the journal Seminars in Clinical Neuropsychiatry, significant detrimental effects on immune functioning can be seen after a few days of total sleep deprivation or even several days of just partial sleep deprivation.
+According to authors of a sleep study published in the journal Seminars in Clinical Neuropsychiatry, significant detrimental effects on immune functioning can be seen after a few days of total sleep deprivation or even several days of just partial sleep deprivation.
 According to the National Institutes of Health, the average adult needs between 7 and 8 hours a night, although some people may need as few as 5 hours or as many as 10 hours.
 To make sure you are getting enough quality sleep, avoid caffeinated drinks (and other stimulants), decongestants, tobacco and alcohol.
 Alcohol can assist falling into a light sleep, but it interferes with REM and the deeper stages of sleep, which are restorative.

 4. Manage Stress